What Are Sign Standoffs and How Can They Improve Signage?

-- If you’re using edge grip standoffs, simply slide your sign panel into place so that the edges fit snugly against the spaces in the standoff barrels (or the notches in the sign itself fit against the barrels).
-Depending on the edge grip standoffs you’ve acquired, you may need to tighten down the set screws and/or attach the accompanying adhesive cap to each standoff.
+- If you’re using edge grip standoffs, simply slide your sign panel into place so the edges fit snugly against the spaces in the standoff barrels (or the notches in the sign itself fit against the barrels).
+Depending on the edge grip standoffs you have, you may need to tighten down the set screws and/or attach the accompanying adhesive cap to each standoff.

-As previously mentioned, sign standoffs are praised for their ability to give signage a more upscale, luxurious look.
-As such, they’re an excellent means of mounting signage in hotels, spas, office buildings, restaurants, and other establishments for which appearance is important.
+As previously mentioned, sign standoffs are praised for their ability to give signage a more upscale, luxurious, and professional look.
+As such, they’re an excellent means of mounting signage in establishments that value appearance.
+Some examples include the following:

-Ultimately, though, standoffs can be used to take any client’s signage to the next level.
+Ultimately, though, standoffs can be used to take any business’s signage to the next level.

-In short—yes.
-If your client wants to make sure that their ADA signs are clearly visible without sacrificing appearance, sign standoffs are a great way to go.
+The short answer is yes.
+ADA signs can have standoffs.
+After all, they’re just another way of mounting signage.
+If you want to make sure that your or your client’s ADA signs are clearly visible without sacrificing appearance, sign standoffs are a great way to go.

-However, if you opt to use standoffs, it’s important to ensure that the signage still adheres to ADA guidelines in terms of color contrast, text size, text font, spacing, mounting height, and more.
-Otherwise, you could leave your client vulnerable to any number of consequences resulting from noncompliance.
+However, if you opt to use standoffs, it’s important to ensure every display still meets ADA guidelines in terms of color contrast, text size, text font, spacing, mounting height, and more.
+Otherwise, you could leave your business or your client vulnerable to the consequences resulting from noncompliance.

-Sign standoffs are an affordable, reliable, and easy-to-use method of installing signage, which is why they’re so often seen in establishments.
-If your client is concerned that their ADA signage will take away from their existing décor, consider recommending standoffs as a way to improve the look of their displays.
+Sign standoffs are an affordable, reliable, and easy-to-use method of installing signage.
+That’s why you may come across them in a variety of establishments.
+If you or your client is concerned that ADA signage will take away from existing décor, consider using standoffs as a way to improve the look of new displays.